tzagim/tzbot/README.md

     LANG = 'he' # If you want to use in Hebrew

     REMOVE_TAG = True
-    WORKERS = 4
 ```

-If you can't have a `config.py` file (EG on Heroku), it is also possible to use environment variables.
+If you can't have a `config.py` file, it is also possible to use environment variables.
 The following environment variables are supported:

- - `ENV`: Setting this to `ANYTHING` will enable environment variables.

  - `API_KEY`: Your bot API key, as a string.
  - `OWNER_ID`:  **Space separated** List of consisting of your owner ID's.